RegiLoshi/Movies4U-Netflix-Copy/README.md

 - (Add any other features specific to your application)

 ## Testing
-- Frontend: (Add instructions if you have frontend tests)
 - Backend: Run tests using Jest
   ```
   npm test